RaphGL/ElectronicsFromBasics/DC/chap1/3_electric_circuits.typ

 #image("static/broken-circuit-2.png")

-=== Review
+#core.review[
  - A circuit is an unbroken loop of conductive material that allows electrons to flow through continuously without beginning or end.

  - If a circuit is "broken," that means its conductive elements no longer form a complete path, and continuous electron flow cannot occur in it.

  - The location of a break in a circuit is irrelevant to its inability to sustain continuous electron flow.
 Any break, anywhere in a circuit prevents electron flow throughout the circuit.
+]